-Makapuu Beach is a Hawaiian gem that sits below the southeast of Makapuu Point.
-Most visitors venture out this direction to hike up to the Makapuu Lighthouse, but rarely stick around to enjoy one of the most spectaular Oahu beaches!
+Makapuu Beach is a Hawaiian gem that sits below the Makapuu Point, located southeast of Oahu.
+Most visitors venture out this direction to hike up to the Makapuu Lighthouse, but rarely stick around to enjoy one of this most spectaular Oahu beaches!

-As you come around the Makapuu Point Lookout, make sure to pull over and take a moment to enjoy one of the most scenic views into the Windward side of Oahu -- the hillside leading up to the Makapuu lighthouse and a spectacular view of Makapuu Beach Park below.
+As you drive around the Makapuu Point Lookout, make sure to pull over and take a moment to enjoy one of the most scenic views of the Windward side of Oahu, including the stunning hillside that leads up to the Makapuu Lighthouse, and a spectacular view of Makapuu Beach Park below.

 The Makapuu Lighthouse stands as a beacon, and looks as if it is clinging precariously towards the top of the dark rocky cliffs.
 This mountain has such a commanding presence of pure Hawaiian raw power and beauty at the same time.

 Makapuu is my personal favorite beach!
 The beautiful beach against the deep blue ocean and the black mountain will take your breath away as you make your way down from the parking lot to the beach.